Wisconsin

 B. Administration

-The governor generally appoints a non-statutory Pardon Advisory Board (PAB), and in June 2019 incumbent governor Tony Evers appointed a PAB after a hiatus of nine years in which no board was appointed and no pardons were issued.2 The website of Governor Evers’ PAB is here.
+There is no statutory procedure for administering the pardon power in Wisconsin, but historically the governor has appointed a non-statutory Pardon Advisory Board (PAB) to assist him in pardoning, and in the five yers since has issued hundreds of pardons.
+In June 2019 incumbent governor Tony Evers appointed a PAB after a hiatus of nine years in which no board was appointed and no pardons were issued.2 The website of Governor Evers’ PAB is here.
 See below for frequency of grants.

 C. Eligibility

-The application form available at the PAB website explains that a person must have completed their sentence five years ago, have no intervening convictions and no pending charged.
+The application form available at the PAB website explains that a person must have completed their sentence five years previously, have no intervening convictions and no pending charges.
 These criteria may not be waived.
 Pardon is only available to persons convicted of felonies under Wisconsin law, and not to misdemeanants or to out-of-state or federal offenders.
-Further details about the Wisconsin pardon process are available at the PAB’s website: https://evers.wi.gov/Pages/pardon-information.aspx.
+Further details about the Wisconsin pardon process are available at the PAB’s website.

 D. Process